 The public has been involved throughout the project.
-Several public meetings were held, including the following scoping and information meetings:
+Several public meetings were held, including the following scoping and information meetings, as well as public hearings:

-- Public Scoping Meeting in Bennettsville, South Carolina August 30, 2005; - Public Scoping Meeting in Hamlet, North Carolina November 28, 2005; - Public Information Meeting in Bennettsville, South Carolina September 7, 2006; and, - Public Information Meeting in Hamlet, North Carolina September 12, 2006.
+- Public Scoping Meeting in Bennettsville, South Carolina August 30, 2005; - Public Scoping Meeting in Hamlet, North Carolina November 28, 2005; - Public Information Meeting in Bennettsville, South Carolina September 7, 2006; - Public Information Meeting in Hamlet, North Carolina September 12, 2006; - Public Hearing in Bennettsville, South Carolina August 14, 2007; and, - Public Hearing in Hamlet, North Carolina August 28, 2007.

 A telephone hotline and a website have been available since June 2004 for the public to view information and comment on the project.
-All of the public meetings were advertised in the local newspaper (refer to Public Involvement Technical Memorandum).
+All of the public meetings were advertised in local newspapers (refer to the Public Involvement Technical Memorandum).
 Community information meetings were also held throughout the project study area in an effort to reach out to local citizens, minority populations, and other community groups.

-4.2 What happened at the Public Scoping Meetings?
+4.1.1 What happened at the Public Scoping Meetings?